-(d) If you seek to make a payment by cheque or other non-cash means, ANZ may defer crediting the relevant amount to the credit card account until three working days after the date the payment is sought to be made, being the general time for funds to be cleared.
+(d) If you seek to make a payment by cheque or other non-cash means, ANZ may defer crediting the relevant amount to the credit card account until three working days (or such longer period

-(e) ANZ may, at its discretion, credit the relevant amount to the credit card account prior to the time referred to in paragraph (d).
+- as notified to you) after the date the payment is sought to be made, being the general time for funds to be cleared. - (e) ANZ may, at its discretion, credit the relevant amount to the credit card account prior to the time referred to in paragraph (d).
 ANZ will advise you if the cheque or other non-cash payment is subsequently dishonoured.
 If this occurs, ANZ will treat payment of the relevant amount as having been reversed and Clause (18)(h) will apply.